JRRS1982/vending_machine/README.md

 so that i can tally up my accounts at the end of the month.

 '''
-Given..
-I my vending machine contains an number of coins, When..
-I use the print cash method (or similar), Then..
+Given.. my vending machine contains an number of coins, When..
+I use the print coins method (or similar), Then..
 I am provided a list of all the coins in the machine at the moment.
 '''